ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 past day.
 Attesters should not admit attestation types that result in small anonymity sets.

+The trustworthiness of attesters depends on their ability to correctly and reliably perform attestation during the issuance protocol.
+However, in practice, certain types of attestation can vary in value over time, e.g., if the attestation process is compromised or maliciously automated.
+These are considered exceptional events and require configuration changes to address the underlying cause.
+For example, if attestation is compromised because of a zero-day exploit on compliant devices, then the corresponding attestation format should be untrusted until the exploit is patched.
+Addressing changes in attestation quality is therefore a deployment specific task.

 ### Issuer Role

 Issuers MUST be uniquely identifiable by all Clients with a consistent